Ayoola0925/BANK-AND-STATE-WISE-FINANCIAL-REPORT/README.md

 This project involved analyzing a dataset related to various banks across different states and cities.
 The objective was to explore the dataset, extract key insights, and create visualizations and dashboards that summarize financial metrics, such as the total number of banks, total funds, and their distribution by location.
 The data was provided by one of my instructors.

+**_Disclaimer_** : All datasets and reports do not represnt any company, institution or country, but just a dummy to demonstrate capabilities of Excel.

 ### Project Objectives
 - Analyze bank distribution by state and city